SAIL-Initiatives/about/readme.md

 ## 2026 & Beyond

-### Scaling the English Empowerment Program
+### English Empowerment Program

-- Adopt train-a-trainer model with an emphasis on conversational English
-- Design modular curricula optimized for Zoom-based delivery, including:
-    - Offline homework activities
-    - Trauma-coping strategies using color, art, crafts, sketching, and paired picture-book readings
+- Enroll more students via recruitment of more volunteers to deliver and / or provide coordination support

 ### Virtual Workshops

 *Workshops to witness and experience global solidarity*

+- 2026: Please email us to propose a topic, time and date of our next workshop at ccw4gaza@gmail.com
 - 2026: Feb 14 [Kullaj-Making Virtual Co-Cooking Workshop](2026Kullaj)
 - 2025: June 21, 22, 28, 29 [virtual cocreation workshop](https://sail-initiatives.github.io/ccw/)